 It's suggested that people in their 20s save around 20 percent of their income in order to have a sufficient amount for retirement.

 To get started, you’ll want to open an Individual Retirement Account, an IRA, or contribute to your 401k if you have one.
-An IRA lets you contribute $6,500 a year, so you’ll want to max that out if possible.
+An IRA lets you contribute $7,000 a year, according to the IRS, so you’ll want to max that out if possible.

 You can also consider a Roth IRA, which allows you to contribute money after taxes.
 So when you withdraw, you won’t have to pay additional taxes.